CloudReactor/cloudreactor-python-ecs-quickstart/README.md

 developers.
 3) Running Docker images leads to more predictable, isolated execution.
 Here's [a good summary of the advantages of Docker](https://www.linode.com/docs/applications/containers/when-and-why-to-use-docker/).
-4) Only pay for the CPU/memory you reserve while the tasks are running
+4) Only pay for the CPU/memory you reserve while your tasks are running
 5) Reliable scheduling by AWS without a separate scheduling server
-6) Logs available for searching in Cloudwatch Logs

 ## Why should I use CloudReactor?